Remixed Toung Twister

 }

-array-operation Shuffle Word Array const shuffled = shuffle(words.slice());
+calculation Shuffle word array const shuffled = shuffle(words.slice());

-Creates a randomized copy of the words array without changing the original
+Creates a randomized copy of the words array without changing the original, ready to be reassembled into a new poem

-Loops through each shuffled word and builds the final poem string with proper spacing and line breaks
+Loops through each shuffled word and concatenates it into the result string

 const shuffled = shuffle(words.slice());